General Rules – Important (please read):

 • Adults

 2. Three Pictures limit per participant: A maximum of three pictures is allowed per participant.
-The focus of the picture submission has to be based on the Mahragan theme “Stay firm in what you have learned
+The focus of the picture submission has to be based on the Mahragan theme “we are more than conquerors through him who loved us (Romans 8:37)

 3. Size, and Formatting: JPG, JPEG, or TIFF are the only allowed formats.
 Image quality and how it reflects the theme of the Mahragan will be considered when judging the work.